delta-emil/city-planner-pharaoh/README.md

 # TODO

+- undo/redo
+- copy-paste using clipboard, so that you can paste into another instance
 - nicer display names for buildings
-- undo/redo

 Low prio: